-Prior to 2018, CompX's board of directors authorized various repurchases of its Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
+Prior to 2019, CompX's board of directors authorized various repurchases of its Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
 CompX may repurchase its common stock from time to time as market conditions permit.
 The stock repurchase program does not include specific price targets or timetables and may be suspended at any time.
 Depending on market conditions, CompX may terminate the program prior to its completion.
 CompX would generally use cash on hand to acquire the shares.
 Repurchased shares will be added to CompX's treasury and cancelled.
-CompX did not make any repurchases under the plan during 2018, 2019 or 2020, and at December 31, 2020 approximately 678,000 shares were available for purchase under these authorizations.
+CompX did not make any repurchases under the plan during 2019 and 2020.
+In 2021, CompX acquired 75,000 shares of its Class A common stock in market transactions for an aggregate purchase price of approximately \$1.3 million and subsequently cancelled all such shares.
+At December 31, 2021 602,547 shares were available for purchase under these authorizations.

-Discontinued Operations -Waste Control Specialists LLC
+Discontinued Operations - Waste Control Specialists LLC

-Pursuant to an agreement we entered into in December 2017, on January 26, 2018 we completed the sale of our Waste Management Segment to JFL-WCS Partners, LLC ("JFL Partners"), an entity sponsored by certain investment affiliates of J.F.
+Pursuant to an agreement we entered into in December 2017, on January 26, 2018 we completed the sale of our former Waste Management Segment to JFL-WCS Partners, LLC ("JFL Partners"), an entity sponsored by certain investment affiliates of J.F.
 Lehman & Company, for consideration consisting of the assumption of all of WCS' third-party indebtedness and other liabilities.
-We recognized a pre-tax gain of approximately \$58 million primarily in the first quarter of 2018 on the transaction (\$34.7 million, or \$1.22 per diluted share, net of tax) because the carrying value of the liabilities of the business assumed by the purchaser exceeded the carrying value of the assets sold at the time of the sale in large part due to the previously-reported long-lived asset impairment of \$170.6 million recognized in the second quarter of 2017.
-We recognized a pre-tax gain of \$4.9 million (\$4.3 million or \$.15 per diluted share, net of tax) in the fourth quarter of 2020 related to proceeds received from JFL Partners in final settlement of an earn-out provision in the sale agreement.
-Our Waste Management Segment, which operated in the low-level radioactive, hazardous, toxic and other waste disposal industry historically struggled to generate sufficient recurring disposal volumes to generate positive operating results or cash flows.
-The sale enabled us to focus more effort on continuing to develop our remaining segments which we believe have greater opportunity for higher returns.
+We recognized a pre-tax gain of \$4.9 million (\$4.3 million, net of tax) in the fourth quarter of 2020 related to proceeds received from JFL Partners in final settlement of an earn-out provision in the sale agreement.